engmoustafa/UsersRolesWithGo/README.md

 # User-Role Hierarchy Manager

 ## Prerequisites:
-* GoLang is properly installed
+* GoLang should be properly installed
-* make is properly installed
+* Make should be properly installed

 ## Assumptions:
 * No Database needed.
 All solution is managed InMemory